solliancenet/MCW-innovate-modernize-apps-with-data-ai/Whiteboard design session/WDS trainer guide - Innovate and Modernize Apps with Data and AI.md

 Wide World Importers (WWI) is a global manufacturing company that handles distribution worldwide.
 They manufacture more than 9,000 different SKUs.
 They have data coming from CNC machines and sensors, as well as Manufacturing Execution Systems (MES).

-WWI has 5 factories each with about 10,000 sensors, for a total of approximately 50,000 sensors sending data in real time.
-Today, their sensor data is collected into a Kafka cluster, collected via a custom consumer application that aggregates the events and writes the results to PostgreSQL.

-The have event data store that currently runs in PostgreSQL.
-The status of the factory floor is reported using a web app hosted on-premises that connects to PostgreSQL.
+WWI has five factories, each with about 10,000 sensors, for a total of approximately 50,000 sensors sending data in real-time.
+Today, their sensor data is collected into a Kafka cluster and processed via a custom consumer application that aggregates the events and writes the results to PostgreSQL.
+They have an event data store that currently runs in PostgreSQL.
+A web app connects to the data store and reports the status of the factory floor.

-They are running into scalability issues as they add manufacturing capacity, but in the course of addressing this concern they would like to take the opportunity to modernize their infrastructure.

-In particular, they would like to modernize their solution to use microservices, and in particular apply the Event Sourcing and CQRS patterns.
+WWI is running into scalability issues as they add manufacturing capacity, but in the course of addressing this concern, they would like to take the opportunity to modernize their infrastructure.
+In particular, they would like to modernize their solution to use microservices, and in particular, apply the Event Sourcing and CQRS patterns.

-They recognize their solutions will benefit from the cloud and want to ensure that their hybrid solution can be managed in a consistent way across both cloud and on-premises resources.

-The factories currently collect and analyze their operational data independently, and they would like to deploy a cloud based platform to centralize and allow storage of all data across all factories.
+They recognize their solutions will benefit from the cloud and want to ensure that they can manage their hybrid solution in a consistent way across both cloud and on-premises resources.
+The factories currently collect and analyze their operational data independently.
+They would like to deploy a cloud-based platform to centralize and allow storage of all data across all factories.

 ### Customer needs

 1. We want to centralize our factory sensor data into the cloud, using PaaS services wherever possible.

-2. We want to replace our local installations of Apache Kafka with a service which does not require on-premises administrators.
-Not all of our factories have dedicated Kafka administrators, and this has led to avoidable data loss issues in the past.
+2. We want to replace our local installations of Apache Kafka with a service that does not require on-premises administrators.
+Not all of our factories have dedicated Kafka administrators, which has led to avoidable data loss issues in the past.

-3. In addition, the consumer group application we have built to process data from Kafka is our data pipeline bottleneck--when factory managers need to wait for information to come in, it typically is because the consumer group has fallen behind again.
-We want a system which can keep up with the torrent of device data our sensors generate.
+3. The consumer group application we have built to process data from Kafka is our data pipeline bottleneck.
+When factory managers need to wait for information to come in, it typically is because the consumer group has fallen behind again.
+We want a system that can keep up with the torrent of device data our sensors generate.

-4. Our factories are spread out across the world and factory managers are used to near-real-time responses from the web applications hosted on on-premises servers.
-Instead of a pure cloud solution, we would like a hybrid cloud solution which allows our central office, located in Seattle, Washington, to oversee operations while still enabling factory managers to get the information they need at the speed to which they are accustomed.
+4. Our factories are spread out across the world, and factory managers are used to near-real-time responses from the web applications hosted on on-premises servers.
+Instead of a pure cloud solution, we would like a hybrid cloud solution that allows our central office, located in Seattle, Washington, to oversee operations while still enabling factory managers to get the information they need at the speed to which they are accustomed.

 5. In addition to storing data in the cloud, we would like to integrate machine learning into our application processing, including detecting anomalies in sensor data and predicting when machine maintenance will be necessary based on sensor data.

-6. We would like to reduce our reliance on a classic web application server for data processing and move toward a microservice approach.
+6. We want to reduce our reliance on a classic web application server for data processing and move toward a microservice approach.

 7. Our developers and administrators are very familiar with PostgreSQL and want to use this as the primary relational database on-premises and in Azure.
 We are concerned about performance in Azure, however--because we will collect data from all of our factories, we would like to have a solution which allows us to scale out our PostgreSQL services easily.

 ### Customer objections

 1. We process a large amount of sensor data at each factory.
 Will a cloud service be able to keep up with our data requirements?

 2. Does Azure have any capabilities available to perform anomaly detection on our sensor data?
-How quickly could we get a service in place?
+How quickly could we get such a service in place?

 3. Will a hybrid Azure and on-premises solution require additional administrators?
 We do not have the budget to hire new IT staff this fiscal year, and so we want to limit the amount of new maintenance work required.

 4. How quickly could we add new sensors to this solution?
-We have new manufacturing devices coming online and wish to expand the numbers of sensors on our existing devices, so we need a solution which will scale over time.
+We have new manufacturing devices coming online and wish to expand the numbers of sensors on our existing devices, so we need a solution that will scale over time.

 ### Infographic for common scenarios